 This can be through landing pages and blog posts that are positioned in a way that answers their concerns.
 That is one of the key strategies that you need to implement on how to find the right clients for your business.
 Then you can run ads to those specific pages in order to promote solutions.

 You’ll be surprised at how much your organic reach is just increasing, even though you are spending money on ads.
 Because when you start to complement your adverts based around the content that is all ready on your website, and around the services and solutions you offer to your customers, you will start climbing through the roof.

 Having people ringing is no longer going to be a problem.
 Your ads will get cheaper, your customers will be more educated, and your sales team will love you because they are doing much higher level conversations where people contact you, rather than you have to sell them on the phone.
 Your staff end up being customer relationship management people, rather than sales people.

 In our hurry to succeed we sometimes overlook the opportunity to engage first and sell later.
 Marketing works best when it’s anticipated, and the person on the other side of the interaction feels like they have had a hand in the result.

 How Do You Segment Your Audience?

 I can't help everybody.
-But if you are selling your own digital or physical products, or courses online that creates a positive change in your end customer life and you need help identifying your blind spots to launch, automate or grow, I can help you.
+But if you are selling experiences, online courses or have a sustainable business concept that creates a positive change in your end customer life and your ready to start with Google Ads to automate and grow your business marketing message, I can help you.